aehils/go-rest-api/README.md

 # REST API using GO and Gin

-This is a simple web service written in Go using the Gin framework.
-Its an example of how to create a RESTful API to manage a collection of music albums (in a record shop perhaps).
+This is a simple API written in Go using the Gin framework.
+Its an example of how to create a RESTful web service to manage a collection of resources.
+In this case, music albums (in a record shop perhaps).
 The API allows users to:

-- Recieve a list of all albums (GET request)
+- Recieve a list of all albums maintained (GET)
-- Retrieve a single album using its ID (GET request)
+- Retrieve a single album using its ID (GET)
-- Add a new album to the collection (POST request)
+- Add a new album to the collection (POST)
+- Edit data stored for an album (PUT)
+- Delete an album entry (DELETE)

 The project is based on the [Go Web Service with Gin tutorial](https://go.dev/doc/tutorial/web-service-gin).